apache/openwhisk/docs/reference.md

 | hourRate | a user cannot invoke more than this many actions per hour | per user | number | 3600 |

 ### Per action timeout (ms) (Default: 60s)
-* The timeout limit N is in the range [100ms..300000ms] and is set per action in ms.
+* The timeout limit N is in the range [100ms..300000ms] and is set per action in millioseconds.
 * A user can change the limit when creating the action.
-* A container that runs longer than N ms is terminated.
+* A container that runs longer than N milliseconds is terminated.

 ### Per action memory (MB) (Default: 256MB)
 * The memory limit M is in the range from [128MB..512MB] and is set per action in MB.
 * A user can change the limit when creating the action.
-* A container can not allocate more memory than the limit.
+* A container cannot have more memory allocated than the limit.

 ### Per namespace #Concurrent Invocation (#) (Default: 100)
-* The number of activations that are currently processed for a namespace can not exceed 100.
+* The number of activations that are currently processed for a namespace cannot exceed 100.
 * The default limit can be statically configured by whisk in consul kvstore.
 * A user is currently not able to change the limits.